 The role of a Chartered Accountant in GST is significant in India.
 The first and foremost thing you need to understand is that the responsibilities of a Chartered Accountant are not to reduce the tax liabilities of a business but to educate the entities and help them comply with the laws.
 A similar case is with GST.
 Since this indirect tax system was implemented a few years back in India, not all businesses are aware of the complete regulations.

 Therefore, they reach out to CA professionals for help.
-Having an important role in helping companies with the rules and regulations of the taxation system, their lives have been affected by GST implementation.
+Having an important role in helping companies with the rules and regulations of the taxation system, their lives have been affected by the GST implementation.

 Life of Chartered Accountants After GST Implementation